algorandfoundation/docs/docs/clis/goal/app/box/list.md

-List all application boxes belonging to an application
+List application boxes belonging to an application